 How Do I Ensure That My Magento 2 Runs Swiftly?

 You must know the basic requirement of running a Magento 2, and most importantly, you must be aware of the best practices that allow your online store to run in a manner that does not make you want to punch your screen.

-Let’s have a look at the ways you can ensure that:
+Let’s have a look at the ways to optimize Magento website:

 Server and System Requirements

-Server and System requirements are the most important factor in speeding up your Magento 2.
+Server and System requirements are the most important factor in speeding up your Magento 2 website.